 For example, the machine has 7 types of straight stitches.
 I was wondering myself from the beginning – why do I need all of them?
 But I do – believe me.

 There are 163 built-in stitches – and I have used probably 80% of them in the 5 years since I own the machine.
-There is also a built-in utility alphabet stitches.
+There are also built-in utility alphabet stitches.
 So the possibilities are endless!

 Want to finish your raw edges?
 It’s possible – you have a choice of overcasting and serger-like stitches.
 Need to sew stretch fabric?
 No problem, the machine does it.